nicholas-wilcox/sveltekit-server-hook-unit-tests/README.md

 ### Custom Matchers for Redirects and Errors

 SvelteKit's `redirect` and `error` functions throw exceptions, but they throw specific `Redirect` and `HttpError` objects instead of `Error`s.
 Therefore, we must create custom matchers using the helper functions to detect these objects.
-Below is a summary of how this is acheived for redirects.
+Below is a summary of how this is achieved for redirects.
 The process for HTTP errors is similar.

 ```ts